-Established in 1989 the Korean Institute of Criminology (KIC) is the only national crime and criminal justice research agency in the Republic of Korea.
-In 1999, as a member of the Korean Research Council for Humanities and Social Sciences, the KIC became an entity within the Office of the Prime Minister.
+Established in 1989, the Korean Institute of Criminology and Justice (KICJ) is the only national crime and criminal justice research agency in the Republic of Korea.
+In 1999, as a member of the Korean Research Council for Humanities and Social Sciences, the KICJ became an entity within the Office of the Prime Minister.

-In response to rapidly changing criminal environment, the KIC conducts comprehensive and interdisciplinary research on justice reform, criminal law reform, international organized crime, including human trafficking, drugs and corruption, technology related crimes, including cyber crime.
-With over 30 researchers in law, sociology, psychology and criminology, the KIC publishes more than 50 research reports every year.
-KIC also publishes the quarterly "Korean Criminal Review", a major journal on crime and criminal law in Korea.
+In response to rapidly changing criminal environment, the KICJ conducts comprehensive and interdisciplinary research on justice reform, criminal law reform, international organized crime, including human trafficking, drugs and corruption, technology related crimes, including cyber crime.
+With over 30 researchers in law, sociology, psychology and criminology, the KICJ publishes more than 50 research reports every year.
+KICJ also publishes the quarterly "Korean Criminal Review", a major journal on crime and criminal law in Korea.

 Since joining the United Nations Crime Prevention and Criminal Justice Programme Network (PNI) in 2005, the KICJ has collaborated actively with UNODC and other PNI members.
 The KICJ has been promoting cooperation and information exchange in technical assistance and research activities, particularly on trafficking in human beings, drug trafficking, money laundering, smuggling of migrants and financial and economic crime.
 At the end of 2007 the KICJ signed a cooperation agreement with UNODC to enhance the fight against crime in cyber space.

 In June 2021, the Korean Institute of Criminology (KIC) was renamed to the Korean Institute of Criminology and Justice (KICJ) with a view to expanding the research frontier in justice policy beyond the boundary of criminology.